PRODI3GY/100_DAYS_OF_CODE-C-/DAY-4/README.md

 - A logic gate can have one or multiple inputs but can only produce one output, for example a NOT gate can only receive one binary input and the output produced is the opposite of the input for example if the input was a 1(ONE) the output would be a 0(ZERO).
 An AND gate on the the other hand can receive 2,3,4 or more inputs according to the design, it produces output after checking conditions(The condition in AND gates is if all inputs are 1s(ONEs) the output will be also a 1(ONE), but if any of the input is a 0(ZERO) the output will be a 0(ZERO)), the more input it has the more conditions it checks to produce output.
 For example an AND gate that receives 2 binary inputs that are both 1s(ONEs) would produce an output of a 1(ONE) but if the one of the inputs is a 0(ZERO) the output would be a 0(ZERO).

 - A one or a zero is stored as a bit in computers which stands for binary digit.
-Initially a bit represents 2 possibilities which is a ZER or a ONE, if you add another bit(2 bits) the possibilities increase to 4.
+Initially a bit represents 2 possibilities which is a ZERO or a ONE, if you add another bit(2 bits) the possibilities increase to 4.
 So the more bits you add, you create larger units of data and the higher the number possibilities that can be represented.
 This is the basis of how computers store and process data internally.

 - A group of 8 bits is known as a byte, a byte possesses enough combinations to represent a wide range of characters, symbols and numbers(ASCII makes more sense now), a group of bytes can represent a lot more.(back to bitwise operators).